 Both of these models compete against the Ford Escape, Subaru Forester, Honda CR-V, Mazda CX-5, and Toyota RAV4, as well as the Kia Sportage, which is closely related to the Tucson.

-The Nissan Rogue was last given a full redesign for the 2014 model year, while the Hyundai Tucson has been fully redesigned for 2016.
+The Nissan Rogue was last given a full redesign for the 2014 model year, while the Hyundai Tucson was all-new last year.
 And in their latest iterations, these two models have headed in quite different directions—with the Tucson gaining more upscale styling and a more elegant look and feel in general, while the Rogue focuses just a little more on fitting the most passenger space.

 While the Tucson is only offered in five-passenger form, the Rogue is available with a third-row seat—for an official capacity of up to seven passengers.
 Don't get too excited about the Rogue as a true three-row vehicle, because that third row is sized only for kids, in a pinch, but it's a competitive advantage that frazzled parents might appreciate.